404-group-does-not-exist/minutes/docs/workflow.md

 Finally, after adding reviewers click the 'create pull request' button.
 Once someone else reviews it we can merge it onto the master branch.

 ![submit for review](../img/screen_PR_2.png)

+## Working on the actual code Repository

+TODO
+The main difference is branching off of `dev` instead of `master`...I'll expound on it after everyone gets this first step down.